jimwinquist/advanced-lane-lines/README.md

 ---

 ###Pipeline (video)
 After combining all the pieces of the pipeline I was able to accurately draw the lane back onto the original undistorted image, and successfully track the lane lines on every frame without much deviation from the actual lane.
+The process for handling video used the same pipeline as for images.
+Each frame in the video is passed to `pipeline()` in the `image_process.py` module, and the image is processed according to the process detailed above, and then converted back into a video clip.

 Here's a [link to my video result](./video/final.mp4)